Topological and dynamical aspects of Jacobi sigma models: Introduction

-The Poisson sigma model is described in terms of fields $(X, \eta)$ which are formally associated with a bundle map from the tangent bundle of a source space $\Sigma$, a two-dimensional orientable manifold possibly with boundary, to the cotangent bundle of the target Poisson manifold $M$.
-In particular $X$ is the base map, describing the embedding of $\Sigma$ into $M$, while $\eta$ is the fibre map, an auxiliary field which is in particular a one-form on $\Sigma$ with values in the pull-back of the cotangent bundle over $M$.
+The Poisson sigma model is described in terms of fields $(X, \eta)$ which are formally associated with a bundle map from the tangent bundle of a source space $\Sigma$, a two-dimensional orientable manifold possibly with boundary, to the cotangent bundle of the target Poisson manifold $M$. {In particular,} $X$ is the base map, describing the embedding of $\Sigma$ into $M$, while $\eta$ is the fibre map, an auxiliary field which is in particular a one-form on $\Sigma$ with values in the pull-back of the cotangent bundle over $M$.
 In general it is not possible to integrate out such an auxiliary field, unless the target space is a symplectic manifold.
 In this case the Poisson bi-vector can be inverted and the equations of motion can be solved for $\eta$.
-The resulting action is that of a topological A-model \cite{Witten1988, Witten1998}, i.e. $S=\int_{\Sigma} X^*(\omega)$, where $\omega=\Pi^{-1}$ is the symplectic form on $M$ and $X^*$ denotes the pull-back map.
+The resulting action is that of a topological A-model \cite{Witten1988, Witten1998}, {i.e.,} $S=\int_{\Sigma} X^*(\omega)$, where $\omega=\Pi^{-1}$ is the symplectic form on $M$, $\Pi$ the Poisson bi-vector field (fulfilling the condition of zero Schouten bracket $[\Pi, \Pi]_S=0$) and $X^*$ denotes the pull-back map.